iff-gsc/LADAC-Examples/README.md

 Muetze is very similar to IRIS.
 That is why ArduCopter works with `-f gazebo-iris` option.

 ### Use of LADAC

-Please have a look at the LADAC README.
+Please have a look at the [LADAC readme](https://github.com/iff-gsc/LADAC#readme).

 ### Design INDI controller for quadrotor
-Have a look at the [LindiCopter autopilot](https://github.com/iff-gsc/ladac/tree/main/control/autopilots/LindiCopter).
+Have a look at the [LindiCopter autopilot](https://github.com/iff-gsc/ladac/tree/main/control/autopilots/LindiCopter#readme).

 ### Implement controllers in ArduPilot:
-You can implement you controllers in ArduPilot to quickly proceed to flight tests, see [ArduPilot Custom Controller](https://github.com/iff-gsc/ladac/tree/main/utilities/interfaces_external_programs/ArduPilot_custom_controller).
+You can implement your controllers in ArduPilot to quickly proceed to flight tests, see [ArduPilot Custom Controller](https://github.com/iff-gsc/ladac/tree/main/utilities/interfaces_external_programs/ArduPilot_custom_controller#readme).

 ## Contribute